 I remember the darkest moment so clearly when I thought to myself "It would be easier if I just jumped - I get why blokes do it"...
 It would have relieved the extreme levels of pressure I was feeling - but I also didn't want to take that option and I knew that with what I had learnt that I had the tools to help me through this.
 That I would find a way out.

 I wasn't sure how but I knew that I would.

 Every time my mind wandered to the future it looked so dark and bleak I had to come back to trying to be present.
 And in September 2019 the climb from the bottom of the pit started.

 I got a job as a dish-pig at my brothers cafe.

 One week after doing an ayahuasca ceremony the concept of moMENtum was born.
 6 weeks after that we hosted our first event in Sydney.
 And from September 2019 to 2020 my world rose just as quickly as it had fallen the year before.

 By September 2020 I had found myself in Byron Bay having the time of my life.

-The big thing that kept me alive and going (other than hope) was a deep understanding of mindset, mental health and fulfilment and now I get to work with clients and share those learnings to give them the tools to free themselves of limiting conditions to find their potential, purpose and fulfilment.
+The big thing that kept me alive and going (other than hope) was a deep understanding of mindset, mental health and fulfilment and now I get to work with clients through my life coaching and share those learnings to give them the tools to free themselves of limiting conditions to find their potential, purpose and fulfilment.